The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 Building the Business Case for Email Security

 When building the business case for SEG investment, security leaders should focus on communicating the complete risk picture rather than just the direct costs of potential incidents.
-A 2025 survey of CFOs found that 76% approved security investments more readily when presented with comprehensive cost analyses that included hidden impacts beyond immediate breach expenses.
+Research suggests that financial decision-makers often approve security investments more readily when presented with comprehensive cost analyses that include hidden impacts beyond immediate breach expenses.

 Effective business cases for email security should: